ElenaUJ/MovieMate-client/README.md

 4. _Run the Development Server:_
    Start the development server and open the app in your default web browser:

-   `npm start`
+   `parcel src/index.html`

    This command will automatically open the app in your web browser.
-You should see the app running at http://localhost:3000.
+You should see the app running at http://localhost:1234.

+### Using the App

+To access the app, register or use following test credentials: Username: Test; Password: test.

 ## Process